idfy-io/docs/apidocs.md

 scope=document_read
 ```

-**Note**: This request must authenticate using HTTP basic with your *Client Id* as the username and *Client Secret* as the password.
+**Note**: This request must authenticate using HTTP basic authentication with your *Client Id* as the username and *Client Secret* as the password.
 The format is the base-64 encoded string `client_id:client_secret`.

 If your credentials are valid, the server will respond with a JSON body containing the access token and its expiration time:
 ```